-for new housing.
-On this basis it is recommended that the existing quantum of land zoned for primarily residential use in the County, excluding the lands identified in this Draft Plan for 'Sustainable Neighbourhood Infrastructure', is maintained for the County Development Plan period 2022-2028 and that additional zoning of land for residential purposes is not required.
+Based on allocated future population growth for DLR it is considered that broad equilibrium exists between the supply of zoned land for primarily residential purposes, and the projected demand for new housing.
+On this basis it is recommended that the existing quantum of land zoned for primarily residential use in the County, excluding the lands identified in this Plan for 'Sustainable Neighbourhood Infrastructure', is maintained for the County Development Plan period 2022-2028 and that additional zoning of land for residential purposes is not required.